rbboimer/clickstream-sentiment-analysis/README.md

 **Learning and Inference**
 * Oracle and Baseline
   * OracleBaselineModels.ipynb - Jupyter notebook with the Oracle and Baseline model code
-  * OracleBaselineModels.html - HTML version of the notebook for ease of access, please open the HTML in a browswer
+  * OracleBaselineModels.html - HTML version of the notebook for ease of access, please open the HTML in a browser
 * BatchSelectionRun.m - Runs the model on a batch of unlabeled data (for self-learning)
 * GenerateNN_Model.m - Generates a neural network function
 * GenerateNN_data.m - Loads the data from csv, encodes strings, orders features